evalisharu/EvalAI/docs/source/submission.md

-When a worker starts, it fetches active challenges from the database and then loads all the challence evaluation scripts in a variable called `EVALUATION_SCRIPTS`, with challenge id as its key.
-The map would look like
+When a worker starts, it fetches  the active challenges from the database and then loads all the challence evaluation scripts in a variable called `EVALUATION_SCRIPTS`, with challenge id as its key.
+The map would look like this:

 ```
 EVALUATION_SCRIPTS = {